-When David Kendall launched the Kendall Law Firm, his goal was to provide quality legal services with a distinctly personal touch.
+When David Kendall launched the Kendall Law Firm for Kendall Personal Injury Attorneys, his goal was to provide quality legal services with a distinctly personal touch.

 Sure, there are many good firms around, but many times when people call them for help, they don’t talk with a lawyer.